 Both Gyro’s offered okay performance for their time with a top speed around 30mph.
 By today’s standards that’s pretty slow but it did make for a moped law compliant ride.
 Given its slow speed and minimal storage, the Gyro isn’t the most practical scooter for putting around town but it might be the most fun.
 If you’re after something unique and fun, then a Gyro is an amazing pick up.

-OWNER REVIEWS - Browse the Honda Gyro Owner Reviews
+OWNER REVIEWS (5) - Browse Gyro Owner Reviews REVIEW - Add Your Review

 * 100% unique

 * Blast to ride